6 Negative Effects of Improper Waste Management

 - Waste is dumped into the ground

-- Waste contaminates the ground on which we grow food and provides water for us and animals
+- Waste contaminates the land on which we grow food and provides water for us and animals

 - Waste in the marine life kills fish